Giants vs. Reds Player Props Betting Odds

 Friedl Stats

-- Friedl heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .238 with a triple, a walk and an RBI.
+- Friedl has picked up at least one hit in three straight games.
+In his last five games he is hitting .150 with two walks and an RBI.

 Friedl Recent Games